MyAlpaca5/IGNReviewAPI-Python/app/simple_api/README.md

 # API Service
-This service provides API service utilizing local database.
+This service provides API endpoints and interact with a local database.

 ## Assumptions
-- network traffic is handled by some external services.
-Network is stable and reliable, and traffic send to this API service could be reasonable large but will not overwhelm the service (load balance is handled by other service).
+- network traffic and load balancing are handled by some external services.
+Network is stable and reliable, and traffic send to this API service could be reasonable large but will not overwhelm the service.
 - user has already been authenticated and authorized by some external services.
 All user request is authorized but still could be invalid.
 - all user request is GET request.
 User can only query data from database but cannot update or insert data in database.
-    - this assumption is important, it has great impact on how I design the database indexing, cache structure, and api endpoints

 ## Cache Mechanism
 Because this project only allows user to request data but not update or insert new data, so a cache could dramatically improve the query performance.
 Due to the size and simplicity of this project, using a full-blown third-party cache library could be overkill for this project.
 Therefore, I implement a simple LFU (least frequently used) cache to store searched query and returned database objects.